rfw5077/MDLZ-Pallet-Simulation/README.md

 * Costs associated with each leg of the pallet return process
 * Pallet damage/loss rates by turn
 * Truck fill capacity

+## Code Structure
+All code for this project is written and run in a single jupyter notebook file: *pallet_sim_final - Weekly Testing - FINAL.ipynb*

+**Code Sections**
+*Imports*
+* Python package imports necessary for model to run

+*Inputs*
+* Section dedicated to providing flexible model parameters described above.

+*Class Definition*
+* Section for defining all upstream nodes in the simulation with relevant parameters/functions.

+*Processes*
+* Section for defining all necessary processes needed for the simulation to run properly.

+*Simulation Set Up & Run*
+* Section that instantiates all classes and necessary parameters, and then runs the simulation inside of the defined environment.

+*Output Files*
+* Final section that rolls everything up into three separate dataframes and outputs them to csv files:
+  * sim_output file - this file has daily pallet level information for the entire length of the simulation and tracks pallet movement throughout.
+  * sim_cost file - this file tracks cost of returning pallets back upstream along with all initial pallet buys and buys from supplier.
+  * injection file - this file tracks pallet injection necessities at each location over the entire simulation.